sojeri/truss-work-sample/README.md

 ## running this utility

+Since I did not test this on an Ubuntu device, I recommend running it on Mac OS.
+Theoretically, it should work fine on either.

 ### running without global installation

 You can run this utility right from package root with the command: